 To achieve our goal, an n-body problem will be assumed, including all planets of the Solar System, and the approach from Section \ref{sec:traj_impact} will be used to calculate the deflection obtained, $\delta$, for a certain interception time $t_i$ before the collision.
 For the analytical model, the average of the osculating orbital elements of the undeflected asteroid over the period considered will be used.
 To calculate $\delta$ in the numerical model, it is sufficient to obtain the minimum distance of approach between the asteroid and Earth near the time of the collision.
 In the calculation of $\delta$ in the analytical model, it is necessary to consider $\zeta_{MOID}$ and $\xi_{MOID}$, as shown in Sections \ref{sec:izzo} and \ref{sec:vasile}.
-For this purpose, the $\zeta_{MOID}$ and $\xi_{MOID}$ obtained in the numerical model will be used since, when calculating MOID using two-body approximations, it would be noticed that the MOID would tend to be significantly distant from Earth's orbit when using the average osculating orbital elements.
+For this purpose, the $\zeta_{MOID}$ and $\xi_{MOID}$ obtained in the numerical model will be utilized.
+This choice is made to address the observation that the MOID tends to be significantly distant from Earth's orbit when using the average osculating orbital elements in the calculation of MOID through two-body approximations.
 In practice, this is done only to facilitate the comparison of models, as the purpose of a simplified model is not to achieve an extreme degree of precision but to provide a reliable estimate for preliminary and qualitative analyses.